-- You will always start on time. - You will always end on time. - You will turn your cell phone on vibrate and would like everyone to do the same. - If a group member must take a call, let him or her know they may quietly excuse themself (mute themself, if in a virtual session) from the room.
+- You will always start on time. - You will always end on time. - You will turn your cell phone on vibrate and would like everyone to do the same. - If a group member must take a call, let him or her know he or she may quietly excuse himself or herself (mute himself or herself, if in a virtual session) from the room.